 - Peter and the catch of fishes

-- The 500 and the commission are the same meeting (maybe)
+- The 500 and the commission are the same meetings (maybe)

 Matthew 28: 18 – 20 – Starts and ends with a promise (all authority has been given to me and surely I am with you).
-Baptism and teaching leads to disciples.
+Baptism and teaching lead to making disciples.

 Mark 16: 9 – 20 – The NIV and other bibles give a note that this was probably added at a later date.
 I don’t see this as a problem, but it is more like an explanation of what was happening.
 If this section is a scorecard rather than just a commission it is easy to see that they were met with opposition when they went out.